AndreScaffidi/NatPy/README.md

    <Quantity 500.
 MeV>
    ```

-4. Specify base of natural units with `natpy.set_active_units()`.
+1. Specify base of natural units with `natpy.set_active_units()`.
 Pass a string corresponding to a list of default natural units, or a list of physical constants to set your own.
 The list of default bases may be found in `natpy/default_values.py`.
+The default sets c = ℏ = ε₀ = 1.

-5. Run `natpy.convert()` to convert between units, including necessary factors of natural units.
+1. Run `natpy.convert()` to convert between units, including necessary factors of natural units.
 Pass just unit objects to obtain conversion factors.
 Pass quantity objects to perform conversions.
 E.g.

    ```
    >>> import natpy as nat